United States airdate: January 17, 2000

 - Eye Beams: Plankton has them in his dream.

-- Fantasy Twist: Patrick's dream is just him riding a seahorse kiddy ride.
+- Fantasy Twist: Patrick's dream is just him riding a seahorse kiddy ride in a blank white universe.
 When the ride stops and Patrick loses his last quarter, he just sits there.

 - Funny Animal: Gary, in his own dream, is tall, can walk on two legs, has human hands, and speaks in a sophisticated manner with Spongebob in his library.

 - Giant Foot of Stomping: Dream Plankton as a giant stomps on SpongeBob, who at the last moment turns himself into a thumbtack.
 Plankton then deflates like a balloon back to his normal size, and one of his victims gets even by stomping on him.

 - Giftedly Bad: SpongeBob pretending to be Squidwards clarinet, by morphing into the shape of the instrument and then shrieking LA LA LA LA LA!!!! horribly.
 The audience is moved to tears by the beautiful music.